rohiitq/Data-Science-Salary-Comparison-Dashboard/README.md

 ### Dataset Source

 The dataset was obtained from Kaggle:
-<a herf ="https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023">Data Science Salaries Dataset</a>
+<a href ="https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023">Data Science Salaries Dataset</a>

 ### Dataset Details